zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/README.md

 # [Zowe](https://zowe.org/) Sample API Service

-Use this sample Spring Boot REST API as a starting point to create a new z/OS-based microservice that:
+Use this sample Spring Boot REST API as a starting point to create a new z/OS-based service that:

 - Supports basic auth via SAF validation (when running on z/OS)
 - Can invoke traditional z/OS services via assembler or metal C interface through JNI